 About the Panel

 The Panel on Takeovers and Mergers (the “Panel”) is an independent body, established in 1968, whose main functions are to issue and administer the City Code on Takeovers and Mergers (the “Code”) and to supervise and regulate takeovers and other matters to which the Code applies in accordance with the rules set out in the Code.
-It has been designated as the supervisory authority to carry out certain regulatory functions in relation to takeovers pursuant to the Directive on Takeover Bids (2004/25/EC) (the “Directive”).
-Its statutory functions are set out in and under Chapter 1 of Part 28 of the Companies Act 2006.
+Its statutory powers and functions are set out in and under Chapter 1 of Part 28 of the Companies Act 2006.
 The rules set out in the Code also have a statutory basis in relation to the Isle of Man, Jersey and Guernsey.

-The Panel regulates takeover bids and other merger transactions (however effected) for companies which have their registered offices in the United Kingdom, the Channel Islands or the Isle of Man if any of their securities are admitted to trading on a regulated market or multilateral trading facility in the United Kingdom or on any stock exchange in the Channel Islands or the Isle of Man.
+The Panel regulates takeover bids and other merger transactions (however effected) for companies which have their registered offices in the United Kingdom, the Channel Islands or the Isle of Man if any of their securities are admitted to trading on a UK regulated market or a UK multilateral trading facility or on any stock exchange in the Channel Islands or the Isle of Man.
 Its remit also extends to other public companies and certain private companies which are resident in the United Kingdom, the Channel Islands or the Isle of Man.

-Full details of the scope of the Panel’s jurisdiction and of its responsibilities in shared jurisdiction cases are set out in section 3 of the Introduction to the Code.
+Full details of the scope of the Panel’s jurisdiction are set out in section 3 of the Introduction to the Code.

 The following resources are available in this section: